 What is the Pathways to Politics Program for Women?

-- Be an Australian citizen/Australian permanent resident/holder of a permanent Humanitarian Visa, and identify as a woman.
+- Applicants must be an Australian citizen/Australian permanent resident/holder of a permanent Humanitarian Visa.

 How many participants will there be?

 Participants are selected on a competitive basis.
 The selection criteria are as follows: